Webster’s dictionary defines 'recrudescence’ as “increased severity of a disease after a remission.”

 The benefit of delivering this dispatch a full week after the results were declared is that I can take stock of all the good analysis, sloppy takes, smart criticisms, and dumbass scapegoating.
 I am, essentially, cheating.
 Just the same, you’ll see references to those other analyses, good and bad, absolutely littered throughout this dispatch.

-So this week, on a very special Bug-eyed and Shameless, I want to dig into all the current state of the information war: The return of Trump, why the Democrats lost, what working class people even want anymore, why men are so mad, the ecosystems where MAGA thrives, and how to unbreak the media.
+So this week, on a very special Bug-eyed and Shameless, I want to dig into the current state of the information war: The return of Trump, why the Democrats lost, what working class people even want anymore, why men are so mad, the ecosystems where MAGA thrives, and how to unbreak the media.
 Here we go again.

 On Learning the Wrong Lessons